google/model-viewer/POLYFILLS.md

 whole document tree).

-If Resize Observer is _not_ available, the `<model-element>` will fall back to observing global `resize` events.
-In this condition, you can force the element to recompute its internal layout by dispatching a synthetic global `resize` event.
+If Resize Observer is _not_ available, the `<model-element>` will fall back to observing window `resize` events.
+In this condition, you can force the element to recompute its internal layout by dispatching a synthetic window `resize` event.

 ## Usage Example